RETAIL MASTER DATA MANAGEMENT

 - Business users working with incomplete master data.

-- Business users working simultaneously on diferent data values for the same Master Data entity.
+- Business users working simultaneously on different data values for the same Master Data entity.

-- Individual departments using diferent systems to obtain information on the same item.
+- Individual departments using different systems to obtain information on the same item.

 The lack of master data management ultimately resulted in additional costs and the potential for revenue loss remained high across the enterprise.